karyasert/DSA-210project-karyasert/README.md

 ---

 ## **Motivation**
-This project combines two essential aspects of my life: **fitness and academics**.
+This project combines two essential aspects of my life: **yoga,pilates and academics**.Over the years I skipped exercising in order to buy some time to study and focus.I am aiming to prove this wrong by doing yoga and pilates regularly.
 Here’s why it matters:

 - **Personal Growth**
-  Understanding how my physical activity affects study efficiency can help me build better long-term habits.
+  Understanding how my physical activity affects study efficiency can help me build better long-term habits without hesitation.

 - **Scientific Approach**
-  I want to base my learning strategies on **data, not assumptions**.
-This project allows me to apply a structured approach to study performance optimization.
+  This project allows me to apply a structured approach to study performance optimization which can be a proof of the impacts of yoga and pilates.

 - **Practical Application**
-  This is a chance to apply **data science techniques** to a real-world personal problem, making the learning process more hands-on.
+  This is a chance to apply **data science techniques** to a real-world personal problem, making the learning process more hands-on.Moreover ,I will make sure I will workout at least once a day in order to collect data constantly .

 - **Long-Term Impact**
-  The findings won’t just improve my current academic performance—they could help shape better productivity strategies beyond school.
+  Most of the time we skip exercising in order to win some time to study.However, I want to analyse if winning some time actually means anything over skipping to exercise.

 ---